The University of Osaka Instruction Manual (Student Life Guide)

 Q. I want to talk to someone about my problems.
 Where can I get consultation services? |

-A. Osaka University offers student counseling and consultation services.
+A. The University of Osaka offers student counseling and consultation services.
 Do not hesitate to ask for help.
 Your personal information will be protected. |